 Nontraditional and online students must complete at least 40 hours of Christian service.
-Two-year degreeseeking nontraditional and online students are required to complete a minimum of 20 hours of Christian service.
-Any hours over a student's required service hours can go towards the Service Leadership Certificate, which requires an additional 160 hours to complete.
+Two-year degree-seeking nontraditional and online students are required to complete a minimum of 20 hours of Christian service.

 The Student Life Office will schedule various service events and activities for students to participate in during their tenure at MACU.
 Students must seek approval from the Student Life Office to complete an independent project.
 Students will need to provide an explanation of the project and need for the project within the community or church.
 Upon completion of the project, the student will provide documentation from a supervisor that they have completed their hours.
-The following are a few possibilities for independent projects: Teaching a Sunday School Class, serving as a youth sponsor, volunteering in the local area, and tutoring at the local school.
+The following are a few possibilities for independent projects:

+Teaching a Sunday School Class, serving as a youth sponsor, volunteering in the local area, and tutoring at the local school.